aakpat6/gs-style-guide/md/javascript.md

 #### Formatting
 We use standard C and C++ style formatting as shown below.
 We use two spaces for indentation, never use tabs.
+Always use braces with any multiline blocks.
+Place an empty newline at the end of every file.
 ```javascript
 if (condition) {
   // Do something